MiraGeoscience/geoapps/docs/content/installation.rst

 Getting Started
 ===============

-Whether you are developer or an end-user, this page will help you get started with the **geoapps**.
+Whether you are a developer or an end-user, this page will help you get started with the **geoapps**.

 .. contents::